Friday, May 27, 2022

 Soon I will have a baby airplane plant for The Girl.

-I don't know squat about trimming trees, but neither did Mark.
-I have to remind myself of that general truth from time to time.
-I will learn as I go.
-In any case, the skinny trees on either side of the garage got a haircut recently. {that BBQ grill went to the curb for Big Trash Day and disappeared within hours}
+I don't know squat about trimming trees, and I have to remind myself of that general truth from time to time.
+In any case, I gave the skinny trees on either side of the garage a haircut recently.
+That BBQ grill went to the curb for Big Trash Day and disappeared within hours.

-And for things I know zip about, I will hire someone.
+For most things I know zip about, I will hire someone.
 Like getting the mower serviced.
-This is a "before" pic.
 The gentleman who worked on it got it looking and working like new in less than an hour.

 I read that I should revisit some of the places Mark and I enjoyed going to together in order to reclaim them as my own.
 This is such a place - a brewery in Liberty Hill.
-The beer isn't great, but it was fun to sit outside and enjoy a beer together.
-Last time we were here, my sister and BIL joined us and we gave them a tour of Darby.
+Last time we were here together, my sister and BIL joined us and we gave them a tour of Darby.

 This time I mostly had the place to myself and the weather was really pleasant.
 I spent an hour or so in the relative peace and thought "Mark would have enjoyed being here today".
-That thought visits my mind more often than not lately.
-I miss the person I used to go and see and do with.
 I hope this lonely time does not last forever and that these places we used to visit will bring happy memories when I return to them.

 Gina